shakilahmed0369/lara-starter/README.md

     }

-# check user is logedin or not
+# check user is logedin or not.
 function __construct()
 {
     $this->middleware('auth:admin');